Last updated on October 6th, 2020 at 12:02 pm

-Fasting has been scientifically proven to be highly beneficial for body, but all types of fasting are not equal.
+Fasting has been scientifically proven to be highly beneficial for the body, but all types of fasting are not equal.
 There are different styles of fasting available and we are going to discuss the two most common fasting styles. let’s get the discussion started.

 It’s the most obvious and a key difference between conventional intermittent fasting and OMAD.

-OMAD is the most extreme case of intermittent fasting when you feed your body only a single meal a day.
+OMAD is the extreme case of intermittent fasting when you feed your body only a single meal a day.
 Frankly, it can be quite difficult to deal with the food craving.

 We usually don’t recomend newbies to hop directly on one meal a day diet patter, here is how the progression works: